eway-crm/php-lib/Examples/ChangesOnContacts/README.md

 # Find Contacts changed since last time
-This example will show you how to find contacts which were changed or deleted since last time.
+This example will show you how to find contacts which were created, changed or deleted since last time.
 It is expected that you have a persistent storage to store CurrentId (revision number) at your disposal.
 This number is symbolising a point in time (a timestamp of the current revision).

 ```php